languagetool-org/languagetool-org.github.io/developing-robust-rules.md

     }
     scancorpus

 Here you can do some benchmarking if you saved the results prior to the new rules integration.
-For example I have a corpus of roughly 1.7 million words and it takes for me about 14 minutes, with an average speed of 100 sentences per second.
+For example, I have a corpus of roughly 1.7 million words and it takes for me about 14 minutes, with an average speed of 100 sentences per second.